Refinements for primes in short arithmetic progressions: Introduction

 \begin{condition} Let $q\in\N$ and let $T_0>0$ (possibly) depend on $q$.
 There exist a constant $A\geq 2$ and a function $1\ll g(q,T)\ll (qT)^{o(1)}$, such that for $T\geq T_0$ and $1/2\leq\sigma\leq 1$, we have

-where the sum runs over all Dirichlet characters $\chi$ modulo $q$. \end{condition} Until recently the best zero-density estimate for $L$-functions could be attributed to Huxley with $A=12/5$ \cite[Equation 1.1]{Hux75}.
-However, a recent result by Guth-Maynard \cite{GM24} gives $A=30/13$ for $q=1$.
-Chen \cite{Che25} was able to improve Huxley's result using the methods of Guth-Maynard, per Chen's result we may take $A=\frac{7}{3}$ for any $q\in\N$.
+where the sum runs over all Dirichlet characters $\chi$ modulo $q$. \end{condition} The motivation for this paper is in part due to recent advancements regarding zero-density estimates and to give a direct correspondence between those and the PNT in short arithmetic progressions.
+Until recently the best zero-density estimate for Dirichlet $L$-functions could be attributed to Huxley with $A=\frac{12}{5}$ \cite[Equation 1.1]{Hux75}.
+However, a recent result by Guth-Maynard \cite{GM24} gives $A=\frac{30}{13}$ for $q=1$.
+Chen \cite{Che25} was able to improve Huxley's result using the methods of Guth-Maynard, per Chen's result we may take $A=\frac{7}{3}$ for all $q\in\N$.
 Barring any major roadblocks, it is feasible to expect Chen's result to be further improved to $A=\frac{30}{13}$ for any $q\in\N$.
-Note that if Condition \ref{hyp: zero-free region} is true for a constant $\eta_0>0$, then Theorem \ref{thm: vertical zeroes} implies a zero-density estimate with $A=1/\eta_0$ and $g(q,T)=\log qT$.
-Therefore the Generalized Density Hypothesis, which is the case $A=2$, is considered a weak form of GRH.\\
+Note that if Condition \ref{hyp: zero-free region} is true for a constant $\eta_0>0$, then \mbox{Theorem \ref{thm: vertical zeroes}} below implies a zero-density estimate with $A=\frac{1}{\eta_0}$ and $g(q,T)=\log qT$.
+Therefore the Generalized Density Hypothesis, which is the case $A=2$, is considered a weaker version of GRH.\\

 Using zero-density estimates, Hoheisel \cite{Hoh30} was the first to make significant progress towards the PNT in short intervals.
-He showed that \eqref{eq: PNT holds for all} holds for $q=1$ and $y=x^\alpha$ for any $\alpha>1-\frac{1}{33000}$.
+He showed that \eqref{eq: PNT holds for all} holds for $q=1$ and $y=x^{1-\frac{1}{33000}+\varepsilon}$ for any $\varepsilon>0$.
 Ingham \cite{Ing37} improved and generalized Hoheisel's approach.
 He showed that Condition \ref{hyp: zero-density} implies that \eqref{eq: PNT holds for all} holds for $q=1$ and $y=x^{1-\frac{1}{A}+\varepsilon}$, for any $0<\varepsilon\leq \frac{1}{A}$.
 It is well-known that this can be generalized to all sufficiently small $q$.
-Recently \mbox{Starichkova \cite{Sta25}} refined Ingham's result, such that \eqref{eq: PNT holds for all} holds for $q=1$ and $y=x^{1-\frac{1}{A}}\exp( \log^\alpha x)$ for any $\alpha>\frac{2}{3}$, if we assume Condition \ref{hyp: zero-free region}.
+Recently \mbox{Starichkova \cite{Sta25}} refined Ingham's result, such that \eqref{eq: PNT holds for all} holds for $q=1$ and $y=x^{1-\frac{1}{A}}\exp( \log^{\frac{2}{3}+\varepsilon} x)$ for any $\varepsilon>0$, if we assume Condition \ref{hyp: zero-free region}.
 The first set of results in this paper aim to use Ingham's method to generalize Starichkova's refined result to arithmetic progressions modulo $q$.
 Furthermore, we provide an improved error term, this can be useful for e.g. circle method proofs, where we often need some logarithmic powers as leeway.\\